The airlines member of the Sky Team

 regarding taking the car across national borders.

 Independent travelers entering Romania by car (own or rental) need to obtain a road toll badge, called Rovinieta.

-There are many bus routes that connect Bucharest and Romania's main cities with Athens, Berlin, Budapest, Copenhagen, Frankfurt, Istanbul, London, Milan, Munich, Paris, Rome, and Vienna.
+There are many bus routes that connect Bucharest and Romania's main cities with destinations in Europe, including Athens, Berlin, Budapest, Copenhagen, Frankfurt, Istanbul, London, Milan, Munich, Paris, Rome, Vienna.

 They are inexpensive and generally on time.

 The cheapest and slowest are local the local trains - Regional ( R ).